vacom/vacom/README.md

 I have a diverse set of technical skills, including expertise in Serverless Computing, Cloud Management, and various forms of web, desktop, and mobile development such as React, Styled-Components, Svelte, Electron, WinForms, and React-Native.
 In addition to these technical skills, I also have a strong understanding of UI/UX design principles and excellent problem-solving abilities.

-- 🔭 I’m currently working on Coming Serverless tool
+- 🔭 I’m currently working on [Basestack](https://basestack.co/) - The Open-Source Stack for Developers and Startups
 - 💬 Ask me about **React, TypeScript, Svelte, GraphQL**

 If you would like to learn more about my background and experience, please don't hesitate to contact me.